ecmnet/MAVComm/README.md

 It also provides a MAVLink parser and a flat data model to https://github.com/ecmnet/MAVGCL and to the visual odometry https://github.com/ecmnet/MAVSlam.

+Vehicle control is supported by a PX4 offboard manager.

-Additionally, it offers an experimental LVH+ based autopilot (integrates with MAVSLAM), which provides local path planning as 2D proof of concept.
+Additionally, it offers an experimental LVH+ based autopilot (integrates with MAVSLAM), which provides local mapping and path planning as 2D proof of concept.

 **Supported companion platforms:**